rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 huntron, ultron, silent man, godzilla, dogzilla, Asynchronous Perception Machine/s.<br>
 you can find the last 4 words in official NeurIPS proceedings. <br>
 we will continue to focus on our work. <br>
+if  above silliness is still not enough, let us know <br>
+we will cook some more.

 <!-- -------- -->